mnemonikr/sleigh-compiler/README.md

 ## About

-This crate is a thin wrapper around the Ghidra SLEIGH compiler for compiling `.slaspec` files into `.sla` files.
+This supports calling the Ghidra SLEIGH compiler from Rust code.
+Processors in Ghidra are described by `.slaspec` files, but Ghidra operates on the compiled `.sla` files.
+Now these artifacts can be produced directly from Rust code.

 ## Usage